ViniciusMiana/sensor-metadata/README.md

 The [go project layout](https://github.com/golang-standards/project-layout) standard was followed to a degree, with some modifications to allow multiple microservices in the same repository.

+## Enviroment variables and run arguments

+All environment variables and run arguments are already configure between the Dockerfile and Helm / Kubernetes scripts.
+Nevertheless, here they are:

+TODO

 ## Building, testing and running

 `make help` will show the commands for building, running lint, tests and deployment.